The Commodity of Attention and the Challenge of Staying Focussed

 9. Exercise Studies show that as little as 20 minutes of aerobic exercise will increase your ability to concentrate and focus.
 No time?
 Take as much as you have to get your blood pumping.
 Try jumping jacks, climbing stairs, or running in place in 5-10 minute intervals between tasks.

-10. Identify the causes and effects of over-anxiety.
-Anxiety in and of itself can limit our ability to focus.
-But it is also a byproduct of being overtaxed and scattered.
-Listen to what your anxiety is telling you about yourself and use this information to spur productivity – look for ways to put your anxiety into action.
+10. Identify the causes and effects of anxiety.
+Anxiety can help harness focus, but too much anxiety can limit it.
+Anxiety is also a byproduct of being overtaxed and scattered.
+Understanding what your anxiety is telling you about yourself can help you use it productively.

 Due to technological progress, we are inundated with more data than ever before – and it can feel impossible to manage it all.
 We collect too much information (from both external sources – such as events and information – and internal sources – our own thoughts and feelings), and we get stressed out.
 The more anxious we are, the less we focus and the more vital data is lost, causing us to feel frustrated and inefficient, which feeds and facilitates the cycle of anxiety.
 Active focusing and prioritizing helps our minds differentiate between important and unimportant pieces of information, avoids the fatigue and inefficiency of multitasking, and keeps us on track so we can feel a sense of accomplishment rather than stress.
 There is more time in a day and a week than most of us recognize.
 Engaging in focused activities yields quality results.
 So don’t be afraid to make attention your focus.